PrincetonUniversity/SPECFEMPP/docs/style.rst

     poetry install

-When you run this command two things happen,
+When you run this command one of two things happen,

 1. If a correct version of a package already exists within :code:`poetry.lock` file then poetry installs that version.
 Here the assumption is that a `poetry.lock` already exists, if not then one is created for you (within SPECFEM `poetry.lock` should already exist). `poetry.lock` ensures that all developers have consistent environments.